RidaIftikhar14/DPS-Challenge-2023-/README.md

 3. matplotlib
 4. sklearn
 5. pickle
-6. Flask
+6. flask

 # Files
-[Training Model.ipynb](https://github.com/RidaIftikhar14/DPS-Challenge-2023-/blob/main/Training%20Model.ipynb): The notebook contains all the steps performed to create and train the AI Model.
+[Training Model.ipynb](https://github.com/RidaIftikhar14/DPS-Challenge-2023-/blob/main/Model%20Training.ipynb): The notebook contains all the steps performed to create and train the AI Model.
 [app.py](https://github.com/RidaIftikhar14/DPS-Challenge-2023-/blob/main/app.py): An application which performs the forecasting and returns the result. submit.py: a script to make the post to the endpoint.